-Known for its outdoor dining experiences and unfamous wines, Australia is the perfect destination for foodies or even people that like to enjoy a good meal.
+A culinary experience in Australia is worth the trip: from outdoor dining experiences to famous wines, Australia is the perfect destination for foodies or even people that like to enjoy a good meal.

 Tunarama Festival, Port Lincoln

 It first started in 1962 to honour the tuna fishing season and 55 years later, the Tunarama festival is still going strong.
 Located in Port Lincoln, Australia’s seafood capital, every January visitors from all over the world have the chance to try savory oysters, prawns, tuna and locally produced wine which won’t let you down.
 You will also be able to enjoy a street procession, a Gala Ball and a beach BBQ party accompanied by fireworks.
 If this doesn’t sound fun, tell me what does!

 Australia is not only well recognised for its wine, but it also is for gin and whiskey elaboration.
 Many of these crafted spirits are surprisingly produced with indigenous ingredients like pepper berry and bush tomato, that make them have a really different and hand-made taste, that is worth trying.
 One of the best places to enjoy this kind of authentic culinary experience is in Lark Distillery, whose owner, Bill Lark, was inducted into the Hall of Fame at the World Whiskies Awards this year.